 July was positive for both gold and silver, which were propelled by the Fed’s interest rate cut on July 31, its first cut in 11 years.
 Any hope that this is a "one and done" rate hike has quickly been dashed with the latest U.S.-China trade war salvo.
 The long-term picture remains firmly intact.
 Gold and silver continue to rise as the market adjusts to a new central bank easing cycle.

-We predicted that 2019 could surprise to the upside....The wind is now at our backs and we believe that both gold and silver will climb higher.
+We predicted that 2019 could surprise to the upside.
+YTD, through the Friday, July 19 close, gold bullion was up 11.14% and silver bullion has gained 4.58%....The wind is now at our backs and we believe that both gold and silver will climb higher.
 Silver, in particular, has the potential to significantly outperform gold.

 To recap gold’s positive trend, gold continues to trade above the $1,370/80 per ounce level which verifies a critical multi-year base breakout.
 Gold’s rise has been impressive as multiple assets have corroborated the move, and the price action on many gold-related assets has been emphatic.

 Ryan McIntyre, Portfolio Manager of Sprott Hathaway Special Situations Strategy, discusses how intrinsic value creating activities are likely to continue across the gold mining industry: "Both large and small companies are examining many alternatives to add value independently of the gold price."

 Gold has moved above the critical $1,400 mark for the first time in nearly six years.
 We believe that gold may be decisively breaking out of a six-year cycle and that this may be the beginning of a powerful multi-year rally.
 It's an opportune moment for CEO Peter Grosskopf to share his guidance on gold investing.